Rockets Baseball

 The team won three league championships in its 10-year run: 1947, 1950 and 1952.

 Though the Rockets remained strong into the early 1950s, their final seasons saw a steep drop-off.
 In 1956, they finished last, and the franchise was shut down at the end of the year.
 The league itself dissolved just one season later.
+Minor league baseball was always fragile—teams came and went, travel was long, and profits non-existent.

-The McAlester Rockets are long gone, but their seasons, rosters, and championships are still part of Oklahoma’s baseball story.
+Few players made it to the majors from Class D. For most, this was the pinnacle of their baseball careers.
+The McAlester Rockets are long gone, but their championships are still part of Oklahoma’s baseball story.

 Every Shirt Tells A Story.
 See the shirt here.